vladdsm/myblog_attempt/_posts/2018-02-02-topics-LazyTrade4-StatisticalControl.md

 Profit Factor is something by default considering sufficient amount of trades to be calculated.
 It is obtained by dividing all profits to the all losses of the N closed orders of the trading system.
 That is easy.
 If profit factor would be higher than 1 our trading system would be profitable.
 The rest are just details.

 We can define profit factor level when we consider the Research system is profitable and sufficiently robust to deploy Attacker system.
-As well as we can also stop this Attacker system in case Profit Factor of the Researcher system would drop below the certain profitability level.
+As well as we can stop this Attacker system in case Profit Factor of the Researcher system would drop below the certain profitability level.

 This method is better than previous as it may capitalise on successful system profit.
 We can decide now to only consider last trades only so to consider recent history of the system.
 Of course this method would assume our trading system would have sufficiently long winning or loosing streaks.
+One can decide the number of trades to consider in this logic.
+The fewer number selected the more risky but flexible this system will be.
+Opposite, if the trading system is generating many trades it would be possible to extend the number for the profit factor so the decision would be more reliable but slow to react to the changes

-This course is providing you example of R code that can be used to supervise trading systems and take decision to switch on/off successful systems using Profit Factor monitoring.
+This course is providing an example of R code that can be used to supervise trading systems and take decision to switch on/off successful systems using Profit Factor monitoring.
 Indeed code is elegantly written using *tidyverse* verbs and few *pipes*, it should be very easy to reproduce this code and to understand what is there happening…

 ### What about Reinforcement Learning?

 Exactly this concept was the main driver creating this course.
-For the Author it was priceless experience to study the concept of Action - Reward principle and apply that for trading.
-The idea is probably more hard to grasp without putting hands on on the subject however it’s very much worth it.
+For the Author it was priceless experience to study the concept of *Action - Reward* principle and apply that for trading.
+The idea is probably more hard to grasp without putting hands on to the subject however it’s very much worth it.
 And this is because the fact that principle can be applied to many different situations apart of trading.
+In fact this principle is used to teach computer to beat human in computer games…

 In simple words Reinforcement Learning is something about continuously calculating probability of getting positive *Reward* provided some experience made on *Environment*.
 Once we have that estimate we can generate *Policy* of our our future actions.
 Trading is the ideal world for that.
 Reward - is our Profit or Loss, Environment - is all our trades we did.
 Policy is our decision to use or not use this particular trading system…